 Much like our endangered wildlife, America’s legacy of protecting and restoring these imperiled species is at a critical turning point.
 Mounting attacks against the ESA, the strongest and most important federal law protecting wildlife and wild places, threaten to cripple its effectiveness by underfunding the ESA and calling for its “modernization” and “repeal and replacement.”

 As we celebrate this Endangered Species Day, it seems more timely than ever to recognize not only our imperiled wildlife and wild places, but also the premier legislation protecting imperiled species from extinction and the need to fight harder for its survival.

-Defenders remains steadfast in our commitment to put Congress’ feet to fire when it comes to the ESA.
+Defenders remains steadfast in our commitment to hold Congress’ feet to the fire when it comes to the ESA.
 We will do everything in our power to not only preserve the ESA and all the endangered and threatened species it protects, but to secure better funding for the ESA so that species on the brink of extinction can get all the resources they need as they fight to survive.

 Join the Fight to Protect Endangered Species Today!

 Want to know more about what you can do this Endangered Species Day to help imperiled wildlife?
 Here are some simple things you can do to make a difference for imperiled wildlife.

 - Tell Congress to protect the Endangered Species Act.
 You can sign up for our email to get the latest news and action alerts to keep up-to-date on the ESA.